 It's hard that I won.

-Uh by the way, the president tweeting, talking about the tape that we played for you, and we talked about the other day.
+By the way, the president tweeting, talking about the tape that we played for you and we talked about the other day.

-Uh remember in that particular tape, we had Google executives on tape, you know, in and then an insider talking to Project Veritas, you know, that they're they're bent on not letting somebody like Donald Trump ever come to power again.
+Remember in that particular tape, we had Google executives on tape, you know, and then an insider talking to Project Veritas, you know, that they're bent on not letting somebody like Donald Trump ever come to power again or for Donald Trump to win in 2020.

-And um Google exec says, well, don't break us up because smaller companies don't have the resources to prevent uh the next Trump situation.
+And Google exec says, well, don't break us up because smaller companies don't have the resources to prevent the next Trump situation.

 Really?

-Insider uh says that Prague University and others, their content is suppressed.
+Insider says that Prague University and others, their content is suppressed.

 That's what the president was also saying about Twitter as well.